libsabl/patterns/patterns/txn.md

 <small>depends on: [**context**](./context.md)</small>

-**txn** is a simple, [context](https://github.com/libsabl/patterns/blob/main/patterns/context.md)-aware pattern for describing transactions - batches of operations which should all succeed together or be rolled back.
+**txn** is a simple, [context](https://github.com/libsabl/patterns/blob/main/patterns/context.md)-aware pattern for describing transactions: batches of operations which should all succeed together or be rolled back.
 The pattern can be used to run actual storage system transactions, but it is also useful for running conceptual transactions purely in a client runtime, which avoid the blocking costs of native database transactions but still allow clean up of resources if a series operations does not all succeed.

-The design of the top-level interfaces is based on the go standard library [`database/sql` package](https://pkg.go.dev/database/sql).
-That package actually does not define explicit interfaces for the pool (`DB`), connection (`Conn`), or transaction (`Txn`) types.
-This work extracts the common `BeginTx` pattern implicit in that package.
+The design of the top-level interfaces is based on the transaction APIs in the go standard library [`database/sql` package](https://pkg.go.dev/database/sql).

 ### Motivation